The Agri-Trade Equipment Expo has cancelled its 2020 show, which was to be held Nov. 11-13 in Red Deer.

 Organizers said the agricultural community is resilient and continues to persevere through the challenges caused by the COVID-19 pandemic.

 Agri-Trade is hopeful it will have boots on the ground at next year’s show in November.

-More information is available at agri-trade.com and on social media.
+More information is available at agri-trade.com.